 So, this child who speaks well, writes well, reads well, needed help.
 Yet traditional spelling programs weren’t working.
 Sure, he could get the test right (eventually), but he wasn’t retaining a thing!

 I’d all but given up when I got my Veritas Press catalog for the year.
 In it, they recommended Phonetic Zoo from Institute for Excellence in Writing.
 Now, I had heard Andrew Pudewa speak at a homeschool conference years ago, and I loved what he had to say about spelling, but I somehow missed the fact that he had actually created a spelling program.

-Anyway, the review in Veritas Press convinced me this was worth a try even with the $100 price tag.
-I ordered the product, watched their Spelling & The Brain DVD that explained why this method works, and set my son loose with the curriculum.
+Anyway, the review in Veritas Press convinced me this was worth a try even with rather high price tag.
+I ordered the product, watched their Spelling & The Brain DVD that explained why this method works, and set my son loose with the curriculum (this alone is worth it’s weight in gold!).
 I immediately started seeing steady results and it has continued into this year!
 He is retaining the information.
 He is more confident in his ability to spell correctly.
 All this done with very little effort on my part.
-Spelling well without cramming it down his throat is worth $100 to me!
+Spelling well without cramming it down his throat is worth a lot of money!

 *Independent learning – Very little is required of me.
 In fact, I no longer go over his words at all with him.
 He is entirely in charge of his learning.